 Make a point of referencing things like landmarks, academic institutions, shopping centres, sports teams, local history etc. Essentially anything you can think of that will increase local relevance.
 Be sure to include any local events taking place as well.

 If you’re not familiar with the area yourself do some online research or find an SEO agency on the ground to work with.
-Keep in mind, however, that the page needs to be evergreen, so if you’re including time-sensitive details on local events for example, then you need to commit to keeping the content up to date.
+Keep in mind, however, that the page needs to be evergreen, so if you’re including time sensitive details on local events for example, then you need to commit to keeping the content up to date.

-Arriving on a website to find outdated information is annoying and does little to instil trust in the visitor.
+Arriving on a website to find outdated information is annoying and does little to instill trust in the visitor.
 It may seem obvious, but you’d be surprised how many businesses fail to do this.

 Keep up with local news